kost/rdpcmd/README.md

 * Does not handle errors well (connection failure, wrong credentials, etc)
 * Works best if you don't have anything else open (especially other RDP sessions)
 * Will not report if it fails
+* You have to play with timeouts/sleeps if you have slow network or host targets